carbonext-tech/api-b2b-docs/docs/getting-started/signing-up.md

 ## Acquiring Credentials

-Access to API endpoints is linked to authentication and does not respond without using the **token**, so you first need to create a user and generate the certificate for accessing your API.
+The access to API endpoints is linked to authentication and does not respond without using the **token**, so you first need to create a user and generate the certificate for accessing your API.

 For the purpose of testing the application, we will use the prepaid payment method in the approval environment to:
 - create your user;